kaesar/abcode/README.md

 As a technical detail, a package manager is not required (as this is left to each target language) but neither has a standard library or official **SDK** of the language been implemented.
 However, some essential software has started to be reviewed with a very specific simple and lightweight library (example: `Bottle`).
 Web applications are considered for some `API` of classic or flat mode (without requiring library), that is, a main controller (`endpoint`) without `url` routing (it would be done by `POST` with parameter indicating the function to invoke and a token for security), so it can be implemented natively for several languages, leaving open for the programmer the faculty to add some technology (**Framework** or Library) when it is needed.

-Although the transpiler code to be produced is expected to be released under the `MIT` (Open Source) license, it has not yet been published in Internet repositories (for example in `GitHub`) and this may change until the last moment (perhaps by `Apache` or other license).
+Although the transpiler code to be produced is expected to be released under Open Source license, it has not yet been published in Internet repositories (for example in `GitHub`) and this may change until the last moment (perhaps by `Apache` or other license).

 ### Support this work